texasbe2trill/ScenarioKit/README.md

 1. Verify your predicate captures relevant events (curl, TCC, LaunchAgents, etc.)
 2. Check that events have `process`, `subsystem`, or `eventMessage` fields
 3. Use a broader time window (`--last 60m` instead of `--last 10m`)
-4. Validate events: `swift run scenariokit validate events your_events.json`
+4. Validate events: `scenariokit validate events your_events.json`

 ### ❌ "0 matched events"